American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Kevin T. Hogan - American International Group, Inc.

-Thank you, Peter and good morning, everyone.
-As you can see on Slide 14, Consumer produced solid results for the quarter despite higher catastrophe losses.
-We earned over $1 billion in pre-tax operating income and our normalized ROE was 10.6%.
-Higher catastrophe losses were partially offset by lower accident year losses for Personal Insurance and the favorable actuarial assumptions updates and higher fee income for Life and Retirement.
+Thank you, Peter, and good morning, everyone.
+As you can see on slide 14, Consumer produced solid results for the quarter despite higher catastrophe losses.
+We earned over a $1 billion in pre-tax operating income and our normalized ROE was 10.6%.
+Higher catastrophe losses were partially offset by lower accident year losses for Personal Insurance and the favorable actuarial assumptions update and higher fee income for Life and Retirement.
 Strength of the equity markets has continued to help partially mitigate the challenges and impact of the low rate environment on our results.
-During the quarter, we continue to take further actions to enhance returns, strengthen our platforms and pursue targeted growth opportunities.
+During the quarter, we continued to take further actions to enhance returns, strengthen our platforms and pursue targeted growth opportunities.

-Turning to Individual Retirement on Slide 15.
-Regulatory uncertainties and disruptions have continued to significantly affect distributors, negatively impacting industry sales particularly of annuity products.
+Turning to Individual Retirement on slide 15, regulatory uncertainties and disruption have continued to significantly affect distributors, negatively impacting industry sales, particularly of annuity products.
 This disruption, along with more aggressive competition in the Fixed Annuity space, led to materially lower Individual Retirement sales and net flows from a year ago.

-In the face of industry sales challenges, we continued our disciplined approach with respect to product pricing, product features and asset quality.
-We've enhanced the product design and features for our variable and index annuities in a disciplined manner, which has attracted new sales.
+In the face of industry sales challenges, we continued our disciplined approach with respect to product pricing, product features, and asset quality.
+We've enhanced the product design and features for our Variable and Index Annuities in a disciplined manner, which has attracted new sales.
 And continue to benefit from our broad product portfolio and diversified distribution network.

-Individual Retirement's assets under administration were at historical highs at quarter end driven by equity market performance and positive index annuity net flows, which resulted in increased fee income.
+Individual Retirement's Assets Under Administration were at historical highs at quarter-end driven by equity market performance and positive Index Annuity net flows, which resulted in increased fee income.
 We continued our practice of active spread management but as expected, we saw compression from the runoff of higher-yielding assets and the low-yield environment.

-Also, Commercial mortgage loan and unexpected accretion income impacted these net investment spreads benefiting variable and index annuities in the current quarter and Fixed Annuities in the prior period.

-Turning to Group Retirement on page 16.
-Our investments in valet has transformed the plan sponsor and participant experience continued to pay off.
+Also, Commercial mortgage loan and unexpected accretion income impacted base net investment spreads benefiting Variable and Index Annuities in the current quarter and Fixed Annuities in the prior period.
+Turning to Group Retirement on page 16, our investments in VALIC has transformed the plan sponsor and participant's experience continued to pay off.

 Improved net flows reflected strong sales, including a very high level of new group acquisitions year-to-date as well as improved group plan retention.
-Assets under administration for Group Retirement were also at historical highs at quarter end driven by equity market performance.
-Despite disciplined rate management, net investment spread declined partially caused by higher Commercial mortgage loan income in the prior period but also due to the runoff of higher-yielding assets and reinvestments in the low-yield environment.

-Looking forward, across Individual and Group Retirement, have some significant changes in the overall rate environment.
+Assets Under Administration for Group Retirement were also at historical highs at quarter-end driven by equity market performance.
+Despite disciplined rate management, net investment spread declined partially caused by higher Commercial mortgage loan income in the prior period, but also due to the run-off of higher-yielding assets and reinvestment in the low-yield environment.
+Looking forward, across Individual and Group Retirement, we have (28:26) some significant changes in the overall rate environment.
 We continue to expect our net spreads will decline by approximately 1 to 3 basis points per quarter.

-Let's now move on to Life Insurance on Slide 17.
+Let's now move on to Life Insurance on slide 17.
 Our Life Insurance business continued to make progress, executing on our plans to enhance ROE and return to growth.
-In the U.S., our new modern administrative platform, distribution simplification efforts and narrow product focus are supporting both top-end bottom line growth.
+In the U.S., our new modern administrative platform, distribution simplification efforts and narrowed product focus are supporting both top and bottom line growth.
 Our premiums and deposits increased and we had strong growth in both term and universal Life Insurance sales.
 Also, mortality experience was consistent with prior year and within the pricing expectations.

-Turning to Slide 18.
-Although the headline for Personal Insurance for the quarter was higher catastrophe losses, the normalized results reflected the strategic actions we have taken over the last few years to reposition this business.
+Turning to slide 18, although the headline for Personal Insurance for the quarter was higher catastrophe losses, the normalized results reflected the strategic actions we have taken over the last few years to reposition this business.

 These actions include a focus on markets and customer segments where we have a competitive advantage and favorable growth prospects.
-The improvement in Personal Insurance accident year combined ratio as adjusted reflected lower non-CAT losses in the quarter.
+The improvement in Personal Insurance's accident year combined ratio as adjusted reflected lower non-CAT losses in the quarter.
 As I mentioned in our earnings call for the second quarter, we are moving our focus from margin expansion to growth at targeted margins.
 Finally, in Japan, we continue to make progress on our transformation, while producing solid underwriting results.
-We remain on track for the legal entity merger on January 1, 2018, with a completion of user acceptance testing and the resulting systems cut over in October, allowing us to achieve the milestone of soliciting new and renewal policies on the new legal entity platforms and paper effective January 1.
+We remain on track for the legal entity merger on January 1, 2018, with a completion of User Acceptance Testing and the resulting systems cut-over in October, allowing us to achieve the milestone of soliciting new and renewal policies on the new legal entity platforms and paper effective January 1.
 As this transition continues into 2018, we will have the expense of still operating multiple legal entities, which will have some variability ahead of savings being realized in 2019 and beyond.
 To close, I'm pleased with the progress we are making across our businesses.

 Now, I would like to turn it back to Liz to open up to Q&A.